-In this section, I present a theory in which media scandals are a 'co-production' of the press and the opposition party.
-According to this view, the recognition of scandal in the press is not strictly a reflection of ethical transgressions by public figures but a socially constructed event in which the actions (or alleged actions) of a public figure or institution are successfully construed as violating ethical norms.
-As such, while evidence plays an important role in whether any given allegation will become a scandal, the likelihood that an allegation of wrongdoing, corruption or misbehavior will be portrayed as a scandal in press coverage during a given time period should vary depending on the political and news context.
+17This theoretical approach helps bridge the gap between two competing perspectives on the occurrence of social and political events such as scandal.
+For many years, scholars took it as a given that news reporting objectively identified will become a scandal, the likelihood that an allegation of wrongdoing, corruption, or misbehavior will be portrayed as a scandal in press coverage during a given time period should vary with the political and news context.
 In some cases, it will only take a spark from a relatively flimsy allegation to set off a significant controversy, while other environments will be much less prone to scandalous conflagrations.
-I first introduce my theoretical conception of this process before describing two independent factors that I expect will affect the likelihood that a scandal will take place.
+I first introduce my theoretical conception of this process before describing two independent factors that I expect will affect the likelihood that it will take place.

-Media Scandal as a Co-production
+Media scandal as a co-production

-In contemporary American politics, the opposition party and the elite political media (the national print and television outlets that often set the agenda for the rest of the press) are the two crucial institutional players in creating and sustaining presidential and executive branch scandals.
-Each group has professional incentives to investigate and publicize alleged misconduct by the president and his administration.
-When both groups promote an allegation, a scandal will often emerge.
+In contemporary American politics, the opposition party and the elite political media (the national print and television outlets that often set the agenda for the rest of the press) are the two crucial institutional players in creating and sustaining presidential and executive branch scandals.18 Each group has professional incentives to investigate and publicize alleged misconduct by the president and his administration.
+When both groups promote an allegation, a scandal will often emerge.19

-First, the opposition party has strong incentives to try to create scandal in order to discredit the president or damage his political standing - what Ginsberg and Shefter call 'politics by other means'.
-In addition, scandals can have potentially damaging second-order effects on a party's brand name, a collective good that the president shares with his fellow co-partisans.
-This externality creates an important additional incentive for the opposition to try to foment scandal.
+First, the opposition party has strong incentives to try to create scandal in order to discredit the president or damage his political standing-what Ginsberg and Shefter call "politics by other means."20 In addition, scandals can have potentially damaging second-order effects on a party's brand name, a collective good that the president shares with his fellow co-partisans.21 This externality creates an important additional incentive for the opposition to try to foment scandal.